hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 Be aware that other useful comments about the work previously completed will no longer be available.

-### Releasing a square before it is complete
+### Unlocking a square before it is complete
 If you start working on a square, but cannot complete it for some reason, it is best practice to leave a comment against the square.

 Simply detail what remains and choose **unlock**.
 Make sure your comments are relevant and aimed to help out the next mapper.

 For example:

-    Almost complete, small village top left in the square to be traced though
+    Almost complete, small village top left
+    in the square to be traced though

 ### Finishing a square
 It is very difficult to be completely certain that you have completed a square - however it is acceptable to mark the square as complete if you are fairly sure - the contents will be checked by another mapper when validating, and any small additions can be made then.